✨ Summary

 Use a damp cloth and water to take off the excess dirt from its surface and then follow it up with a mild soap and water solution.
 Avoid soaking the jewelry as it can damage the gemstones.
 Harsh cleaning agents such as bleach, cleaning agents, and strong acids should be avoided as they can damage the metal and its enamel.

-Make sure to always wear your jewelry at last after putting on your makeup, perfume, and even hair products as the chemicals can cause damage to its surface.
-Handle your jewelry with care especially if it has bulky gemstones as bumping and dropping the jewelry can damage it.
+🔸Do wear your jewelry last, after applying your makeup, perfume, and even hair products as the chemicals can cause damage to its surface.
+Do handle with clean, dry hands to avoid transferring oils.

 Mughal artistry has pierced a major influence on Indian jewelry that when blended with the Persian ornamentation has created a new legacy of sophistication.
 The intricate techniques of Kundan and Meenakari work have highlighted a new standard of grandeur for the world to experience.
 The captivating beauty of Mughal jewelry keeps inspiring contemporary fashion and paying homage to traditional craftsmanship while still evolving to modern aesthetics.